kornieiev/SLFront/README.md

 To access the data, you need to register and obtain administrator rights (full access to modify/add data) or user rights (view-only access).

 The backend is written in Node.js and hosted on render.com.
 It also uses Express, Mongoose, Jsonwebtoken, Joi, Bcrypt, Cors, etc.

 The frontend is written in React + React-Router-Dom + Redux.
 It also uses Axios, MUI, Formik, Styled-components, etc.

+The primary device for using the app is a smartphone.
+Therefore, it is designed in a mobile-first format.

 <img width="303" alt="image" src="https://github.com/user-attachments/assets/9f86c91c-6c3d-424b-a2a3-553972b173b8">
 <img width="303" alt="image" src="https://github.com/user-attachments/assets/c8b9d696-a88d-4af0-9273-0573ee4d12cb">